Black Hole Solutions in Non-Minimally Coupled Weyl Connection Gravity: Schwarzschild-Like Black Hole

 \subsection{Vacuum}

-In this Section, we analyze vacuum solutions, considering the two aforementioned possible realizations for the Weyl vector.
+In this section, we analyze vacuum solutions, considering the two aforementioned possible realizations for the Weyl~vector.

-In this case, the field equations (\ref{fieldeqs}) take the form of a pure $f(R)$ gravity with the Weyl connection:
+In this case, the~field Equations~(\ref{fieldeqs}) take the form of a pure $f(R)$ gravity with the Weyl connection:

-Taking the trace of these equations, we obtain:
+Taking the trace of these equations, we obtain

-From this equation two conclusions can be drawn.
-First of all, the model needs to be $f_1(\bar{R})=\gamma \bar{R}^2$, with $\gamma$ some integration constant.
+From this equation, two conclusions can be drawn.
+First of all, the~model needs to be $f_1(\bar{R})=\gamma \bar{R}^2$, with~$\gamma$ some integration constant.
 Secondly, we can also conclude that $\bar{R}=0$.
-This also occurs for usual $f(R)$ gravity \cite{CruzDombriz:2009bhsfR}.
+This also occurs for usual $f(R)$ gravity~\cite{CruzDombriz:2009bhsfR}.

-Please note that, applying all these conclusions to constraint (\ref{eqconstraint}) and to relations (\ref{nonconserveq}), it is possible to see that all are trivially satisfied.
-Then, there are no longer any apparent restrictions on the Weyl vector, so we will analyze three different possible scenarios.
+Please note that, when applying all these conclusions to constraint (\ref{eqconstraint}) and to relations (\ref{nonconserveq}), it is possible to see that all are trivially satisfied.
+Then, there are no longer any apparent restrictions on the Weyl vector, so we will analyze two different possible~scenarios.

-Considering the Ricci tensor corrections (\ref{RicciCorrections}), the subsequent corrections for the scalar curvature (\ref{Rb}) and the field equations (\ref{fieldeqs}), we get the following:
+Considering the Ricci tensor corrections (\ref{RicciCorrections}), the~subsequent corrections for the scalar curvature (\ref{Rb}), and the field Equation~(\ref{fieldeqs}), we obtain the following:

 with $\mu, \nu \in\{0,1,2\}$.